-On the Initial Grant Date, each Participant who is a Service Provider as of such date shall be granted an Award comprised of a number of RSUs calculated by dividing (a) the product of the Participant's Target Amount multiplied by the Proration Multiplier by (b) the Specified Price, rounded down to the nearest whole number of RSUs.
+On the Initial Grant Date, each Participant who is a Service Provider as of the date the Specified Price is set shall be granted an Award comprised of a number of RSUs calculated by dividing (a) the product of the Participant's Target Amount multiplied by the Proration Multiplier by (b) the Specified Price, rounded down to the nearest whole number of RSUs.
 On each Grant Date thereafter, each Participant who is a Service Provider as of such date and who has not previously been granted an Award under the Program shall, at the discretion of the Administrator, be granted an Award comprised of a number of RSUs calculated by dividing (a) the product of the Participant's Target Amount multiplied by the Proration Multiplier by (b) the Specified Price, rounded down to the nearest whole number of RSUs.